jethas-bennettjones/jest-preset-angular/website/versioned_docs/version-11.x/guides/angular-13+.md

 ### `Cannot find modules` error when importing any deep paths from Angular ESM format packages

 - Angular 13 ESM package format makes Jest resolution not able to resolve the correct `.mjs` files.
 Even though we introduced `ng-jest-resolver` as a part of the preset, this resolver won't work for all scenarios.
-One might get Jest error like
+You might get Jest error similar to this:

 ```
 Cannot find module '@angular/common/locales/xx' from 'src/app/app.component.spec.ts'
 ```

-To fix this issue, one needs to add `mjs` to `moduleFileExtensions` as following
+To fix this issue, add `mjs` to `moduleFileExtensions` as following

 ```js
 // jest.config.js